 \section{Fits}

 Each data sample is fitted to the functional form given by Eq.~\eqref{eq:mT}.
 Point-by-point uncorrelated uncertainties are used in the fits.
 Point-by-point fully correlated uncertainties (scaling factors) are not considered because the spectra of different particles are re-normalized in the analysis.
-The point-by-point correlated uncertainties are plotted but not input into the fits.
+Other point-by-point correlated uncertainties are shown in the relevant figures but are not input into the fits.

 In addition to the general data handling discussed above, several data exclusions are made in the fitting procedure.
 Measurements of $\pi^{0}$ and $\pi^{\pm}$ with $\pT<2$~GeV are excluded based on the considerations discussed in Refs.~\cite{Altenkamper:2017qot,ALICE:2020jsh}.
-Low momentum, $\pT<5$~GeV, \Upsa meson measurements are also excluded from the fitting because in that region there is a large contribution from $\chi_{b}(\mathrm{mP})\rightarrow\Upsn\gamma$ decays with $m\geq n$.
-Correction for feed-down decays from heavier mesons ($\chi_{c}$, $\chi_{b}$) is not applied, because it cannot be reliably determined from existing data, although it is expected to be similar in magnitude for all \Upsn states~\cite{Andronic:2015wma}.
+Low momentum, $\pT<5$~GeV, \Upsa meson measurements are also excluded from the fitting because in the low momentum region, there is a large contribution from $\chi_{b}(\mathrm{mP})\rightarrow\Upsn\gamma$ decays with $m\geq n$.
+A correction for feed-down decays from heavier mesons ($\chi_{c}$, $\chi_{b}$) is not applied because it cannot be reliably determined from existing data, although it is expected to be similar in magnitude for all \Upsn states~\cite{Andronic:2015wma}.

 Since the fit parameters $T$ and $n$ are strongly correlated with each other, unconstrained fits produce results that are difficult to interpret in a coherent way.
 Therefore, the parameter $T$ is fixed to 254~MeV for all analyzed particles.
-This value is obtained from a simultaneous fit to several selected data sets at $\sqs=7$~GeV and is close to the same parameter used in~\cite{Altenkamper:2017qot}.
+This value is obtained from a simultaneous fit to several selected data sets at $\sqs=7$~GeV and is close to the value of the same parameter used in~\cite{Altenkamper:2017qot}.
 The exponent, $n$, obtained from the fits is plotted versus the particle rest mass in Figure~\ref{fig:individual_fits}.